deadtreedruid/GUI_DBMS_Coursework/README.md

 * The particle stuff is really out of place but I guess I thought it looked cool?
 * Globals all over the place since I needed to get it done quickly
 * Lots of new and deleting since shared_ptr was/is too slow and resource consuming for a complex single-threaded app
+* Overall a lot of the features were messily or hackily implemented because of the strict time frame

 ![pic](https://i.imgur.com/8ZMPfcL.png)